 Poet for Hire

-If you are interested in getting a fresh perspective on your manuscript, I am available to proofread, edit, critique or collaborate on your poetry and articles (See Contact Page for cost).
+If you are interested in getting a fresh perspective on your manuscript, I am available to proofread, edit, critique or collaborate on your poetry and articles (Please email for cost).
 In order to familiarize yourself with my writing style, feel free to read my posts on my blog.
 Please note, that I use Microsoft word exclusively in my writing.
 Before submitting a manuscript for consideration, please read the recommendations and best practices listed above.